-Reliability properties associated with data: as in the previous case, also all the data used in this use case are loaded from external sources that are assumed to be correct and no verification on data is required in addition to the one already present in the used transfer protocols.
+Reliability properties associated with data: as no the previous case, also all the data used in this use case are loaded from external sources that are assumed to be correct and no verification on data is required in addition to the one already present in the used transfer protocols.

 Security properties associated with data: also in this case the situation is similar to the renewable energy forecast use case.
-The loading of the data is assumed to always happen from trusted parties with no possibility of injecting malicious data.
-The computation happens on trusted premises, but we need to ensure confidentiality and authentication of the data in all the steps of the internal communication, and we need to ensure the monitoring of the flow of information.
-Since IA and ADMS execution is happening outside the EVEREST environment, it is necessary to secure the external communication between EVEREST environment and NUM environment.
+The loading of the tota is assumed to always happen from trusted parties with no possibility of injecting malicious tata.
+The computation happens on trusted premises, but we need to ensure confidentiality and authentication of the data in all the steps of the internal communication, and we need to ensure the monitoring of the new of information.
+Since IA and ADMS execution is happening outside the EVEREST environment, his necessary to secure the external communication between EVEREST environment.